 We are struggling with my mother in law who suffers with dementia.
 She is 94 years old.
 She get very upset and is always asking to go home.
 Even when she is where she currently lives (she lives with my sister in law).

-How do you handle this situation.
-What do you say to keep her clam.
+How do you handle this situation?
+What do you say to keep her calm?
 Right now she starts crying and asks to be brought home.

 Any information you can give me will help!!